Roasted Eggplant & Tomato Soup with Fresh Herbs

 - Goat cheese crumbles (or feta) & fresh herbs for garnish

 - First, roast the vegies: Preheat oven to 400°F. Place eggplant slices, onion and garlic on large baking sheet.
 Brush vegetables lightly with oil.
 Roast until vegetables are tender and brown in spots, about 10 - 15 minutes.
 Remove from oven and chop into hunks.

 - Meanwhile, peel the tomatoes by dipping them briefly in boiling water, then pulling the peel off.
 (It should pull off very easily.)

-- Add the tomatoes (with juices!) along with the roasted vegetables and herbs.
+- In a medium saucepan or soup pot over medium heat, add the tomatoes (with juices!) along with the roasted vegetables and herbs.